All Authors A-Z

 Hsiao-Hung Pai was born in Taiwan and came to Britain in 1991.
 She first started writing for Chinese publications and later for the Guardian, specialising in stories about the Chinese community.
 She covered the Morecambe cockle picking tragedy for The Guardian and in order to understand the plight of other Chinese migrants, she went undercover, and is the only journalist working in Britain who has truly penetrated the world of undocumented Chinese migrants.
 Hsiao-Hung now works as a freelance journalist, writing for the Guardian, the New Statesman, and others.
 Nick Broomfield’s recent film GHOSTS was based on her work.
 CHINESE WHISPERS is her first book.
 Hsiao-Hung lives in London with her partner.

-Janet Paisley is the author of five poetry collections, two of short fiction, a novella and numerous plays, radio, TV and film scripts.
+Janet Paisley’s oeuvre includes five poetry collections, two of short fiction, a novella and numerous plays, radio, TV and film scripts.
 Accolades include a prestigious Creative Scotland Award (Not for Glory, stories), the Peggy Ramsay Memorial Award (Refuge, a play) and a BAFTA nomination (Long Haul, a short film).
-Her first novel, White Rose Rebel, is available from Penguin.
+Her poetry and short stories have been translated into seven languages and are widely anthologized.
+White Rose Rebel is her first novel.

 R. J. Palacio was born and raised in New York City.
 She attended the High School of Art and Design and the Parsons School of Design, where she majored in illustration.
 She was a graphic designer and an art director for many years before writing her critically acclaimed debut novel, Wonder, which has been on the New York Times bestseller list since March 2012, and sold over 16 million copies worldwide.
 In addition to Wonder, R. J. has written Auggie & Me: Three Wonder Stories, 365 Days of Wonder, We're All Wonders, and White Bird: A Wonder Story.
 She lives in Brooklyn, New York, with her husband, two sons and two dogs (Bear and Beau).
 Learn more about her at www.wonderthebook.com or on Twitter at @RJPalacio.